-Whether anyone knows who these skulls belonged to was not clear.
-And what happened to their lower jaws ?
+Whether anyone knows precisely who these skulls belonged to was not clear.
 Nonetheless, they serve, no doubt, as a helpful reminder to the monks – as well as to visitors – of their mortality.

 We also visited the Nunneries of Rousanou and of St Stephen (this is the one visible in the photo from our hotel balcony).
 There we were greeted by smiling, chatty nuns on the tills, happy to welcome us to their homes – and to take our entrance fees.
 The nuns only moved in to St Stephen’s in 1961.
 It had been bombed to bits by the Germans during the Second World War on the suspicion of harbouring the resistance.
 The nuns rebuilt and expanded St Stephen’s until it is now the most populated of the establishments – twenty-eight nuns in residence in 2015.

 No doubt one reason for the decline in the numbers of both monks and monasteries (its not clear about the nuns) is that fewer folk feel called to the vocation.
 However, it also seems to be that those who wish to lead a quiet and contemplative life have gone elsewhere.
 The Meteora monasteries first began to become more accessible in the 1920s when bridges and rock cut steps were constructed to reach them.
 In the 1960s a road was built, up from the valley below.
 In 1980 Bond arrived.
 After that, so did the tourists.